ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 simply vendor the backport of the configparser module, that does mean this PEP would have to codify that the backport of configparser must be used by all project wishes to consume the metadata specified by this PEP.
-This is overly restrictive when there are other potential formats that do not have this issue.
+This is overly restrictive and could lead to confusion if someone is not aware of that a specific version of configparser is expected.

 An example INI file is::